Have you ever had those disquieting moments, in the midst of your daily routine, when you paused to consider your place in this big wide world?

 It almost feels like a pseudo existential crisis, which causes you to question whether your presence or the work that you do really matters in the grand scheme of things.

 If you have entered this cryptic abyss, just know that you are not alone.
-This is a common thought pattern that’s triggered within countless individuals by dominant factors in our prevailing environment.
+This is a common thought pattern that’s triggered within countless individuals.

 We live in a world with a bourgeoning population of individuals, with the majority of them falling into a “global middle class” or below middle class category.
 According to recent studies, an increasing proportion of the world population is neither rich nor poor by traditional standards of measurement.